James Develin

-James Rittenhouse Develin, Jr. (born July 23, 1988) is an American former professional football player who was a fullback.
-He played college football for Brown University as a defensive end.
+James Rittenhouse Develin, Jr. (born July 23, 1988) is an American former professional football player who was a fullback in the National Football League (NFL).
+He played college football for the Brown Bears as a defensive end.
 He was originally signed as an undrafted free agent by the Oklahoma City Yard Dawgz of the Arena Football League (AFL).
-He most prominently played for the New England Patriots for eight seasons with whom he won three Super Bowls and appeared in a Pro Bowl.
+He most prominently played for the New England Patriots for seven seasons with whom he won three Super Bowls and appeared in a Pro Bowl.
 Develin was on the Cincinnati Bengals practice squad for two seasons and played for the Florida Tuskers of the United Football League (UFL).

-High school career
+Early life

 Develin attended Boyertown Area Senior High School where he lettered in both football and lacrosse.
 While there, he was named a football team captain, team Most Valuable Player (MVP), First-team All-Area, First-team All-Pac and All-Berks County.
 He was chosen to play in the Berks County All-star game as well as the NationalAllStars.com Bowl.
 He was named a National Football Foundation and College Hall of Fame Scholar-Athlete.
 He was awarded the Warren O. Fry Memorial Award as well as the Tall Cedars Football Scholar-Athlete Award.

 College career

-Develin attended Brown University, where he majored in engineering and played defensive line on the Brown Bears football team.
+Develin attended Brown University, where he majored in engineering and played on the defensive line for the Bears.

 As a freshman in 2006, he appeared in eight games.
 He recorded 12 tackles (six solo) and one sack.
 In 2007, as a sophomore, he recorded 50 tackles (28 solo), 13.5 tackles-for-loss, six sacks, three quarterback hurries, and three fumble recoveries.
 For the season, he was named Second-team All-Ivy.
 As a junior, in 2008, he recorded 34 tackles, 9.5 tackles-for-loss, and three sacks.
 He was named Second-team All-Ivy.
 As a senior in 2009, he recorded 53 tackles, 16 tackles-for-loss, five sacks, one interception, and two fumble recoveries.